jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

+# Miscellaneous
-# What's the purpose of update-alternatives?
+## What's the purpose of update-alternatives?

 It is possible for several programs  fulfilling the same or similar functions to be installed on the system.